amodelbello/dotenvel/README.md

 ## Tips
 * It's easiest just to use the default name and location for the .env file - `.env` in your `.emacs.d` directory.
 * You should add the name/path of your .env file to your `.gitignore` file.

+## Disclaimer
+This package doesn't support the full dotenv spec but should work for most use cases.
+It filters out commented lines (prefixed with a `#`), and single and double quotes.
+Multiline values are not supported.